carlosp420/nymphalidae_diversification/MS.md

 diversification of Ithomiini butterflies (Brown 1987).
 Ithomiini butterflies are exclusively Neotropical and most species feed on Solanaceae hostplants during larval stage (supp. mat.
 04; Willmott and Freitas, 2006).
-Optimizations of the evolution of hostplant use on phylogenies evidence a probable shift from Apocynaceae to Solanaceae (Brower et al. 2006; Willmott and Freitas, 2006).
+Optimizations of the evolution of hostplant use on phylogenies evidence a probable shift from Apocynaceae to Solanaceae [@brower2006; Willmott and Freitas, 2006].
 Fordyce (2010) found that the Gamma statistics, a LTT plot of an Ithomiini phylogeny and the fit of the density-dependent model of diversification are consistent with a burst of diversification in Ithomiini following the shift from Apocynaeae to Solanacaeae.